-An application for a permit shall provide documentation that the intended use will comply with the performance standards enumerated below.
+An applicant for a zoning or construction permit shall provide documentation that the intended use will comply with the performance standards enumerated below.
 In the case of a structure being built where the future use is not known, a construction permit may be issued with the condition that no certificate of occupancy will be issued until such time as this documentation is submitted with respect to the particular occupant.
-A new application and a new certificate of occupancy shall be required in the event of a change of any user of any structure.
+A change in the occupancy or use of a building or portion of a building or premises for a non-residential use shall cause the zoning permit to expire, requiring the application and issuance of a new zoning permit for such new or changed use and occupancy and consequently require the application for and issuance of a certificate of occupancy or certificate of continuing occupancy, as the case may be, from the Construction Code Official.
+See Article XII.
+[Ord.
+2250-16, 12/6/16]

 - A. Electrical and/or Electronic Devices.
-All electrical or electronic devices shall be subject to the provisions of Public Law 90-602, 90th Congress, HR 10790, dated October, 1968, entitled "An Act for the Protection of Electronic Product Radiation."
+All electrical or electronic devices shall be subject to the provisions of Public Law 90-602, 90th Congress, HR 10790, dated October 1968, entitled "An Act for the Protection of Electronic Product Radiation."
 Radiation products, as defined in DHEW Publication No. (FDA) 76-8003, shall be so limited and controlled so that no measurable energy can be recorded at any point beyond the property boundaries.
 The applicant, upon request, shall certified data wherein measurements made in accordance with the procedure and standards set forth in the DHEW Publication No. (FDA) 75-8003 adequately demonstrate compliance with the minimum standards established by the Act.
 All other forms of electromagnetic radiation lying between one hundred (100) KHz and ten (10) GHz shall be restricted to the technical limits established in the Federal Communication Commission's Rules and Regulations.
 Additionally, electric or electronic equipment shall be shielded so there is no interference with any radio or television reception at the lot line (or beyond the operator's dwelling unit in the case of multi-family dwellings) as the result of the operation of such equipment. - B. Glare.
 No use shall produce a strong, dazzling light or a reflection of a strong, dazzling light or glare beyond its lot lines.
 Exterior lighting shall be shielded, buffered, and directed so that glare, direct light or reflection will not become a nuisance to adjoining properties, adjoining dwelling units, adjoining properties, adjoining dwelling units, adjoining districts or streets. - C. Heat.
 No use shall produce heat perceptible beyond its lot lines.
 Further, no use shall be permitted which would cause the temperature to rise or fall in any body of water. - D. Noise.
 Noise levels shall be designed and operated in accordance with local regulations and those rules established by the New Jersey State Department of Environmental Protection as they are adopted and amended. - E. Odor.
 Odors shall not be discernible at the lot line or beyond. - F. Storage and Waste Disposal.
 No materials or wastes shall be deposited upon a lot in such form or manner that they may be transferred off the lot by natural causes or forces, nor shall any substance be deposited which can contaminate an underground aquifer or otherwise render such underground aquifer undesirable as a source of water supply or recreation, or which will destroy aquatic life.
 All materials or wastes which might cause fumes or dust or which constitute a fire hazard or which may be edible or otherwise attractive to rodents or insects shall be stored indoors and enclosed in appropriate containers adequate to eliminate such hazards.